Payroll

 Completing your STP finalisations

-The STP finalisation process — Phase 1 and Phase 2
+The STP finalisation process

 Effectively, finalising your STP data is how you advise the tax office that your STP reporting has been completed for the financial year for an employee.

-Once you've provided the finalisation indicator for an employee, the Australian Taxation Office (ATO) will automatically populate the employee's income tax return and display it as 'tax ready' in the ATO online services portal, which can be accessed through myGov.
+Once you've provided the finalisation indicator for an employee, the Australian Taxation Office (ATO) will automatically populate the employee's income tax return and display it as 'tax ready' in their ATO online services portal, which can be accessed through myGov.

 Payment summaries